- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — A Good Source of Thiamin, Iron, Phosphorus, Manganese, Dietary Fiber, and Folate

-People have enjoyed nutritional lentils benefits for millennia as it’s a proven fact that they’ve been included in our ancestors’ diet as far back as 13000 years.
-Lentils are a type of legume that is easy to cook and contains many proteins and minerals.
-It’s an excellent food for everyone as lentils are safe to eat even for babies.
-Organic Red Split Lentils from Food To Live are of top-quality and free from dangerous contaminants and toxic additives.
+People enjoy the nutritional advantages of lentils for centuries.
+These red split lentils are a type of legume that is easy to cook and contains many proteins and minerals.
+It’s an exceptional food for everyone as lentils are safe to eat, even for babies.
+Organic Red Split Lentils from Food To Live are high quality and free from dangerous contaminants and toxic additives.